On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

 where

-(Here, if $C_E^{\Cyc} = 0$, we interpret that there are only finitely many primes of cyclic reduction for $E$.)
+(If the constant vanishes, we interpret this meaning that there are only finitely many primes of cyclic reduction for $E$.)
 Moreover, he observed that $C_E^{\Cyc} > 0$ if and only if $\Q(E[2]) \neq \Q$.
 (The proof can be found in \cite[pp.160-161]{MR0698163}.)

-Following Serre's result, there has been much progress on this problem.
+Following Serre's result, significant progress has been made.
 In 1983, M. Ram Murty removed GRH for CM elliptic curves \cite{MR0698163}.
-In 1990, R. Gupta and M. Ram Murty \cite{MR1055716} demonstrated that, given $\Q(E[2]) \neq \Q$, $\pi_E^{\Cyc}(x) \gg x/\log^2 x$.
-In 2002, Cojocaru proved the conjecture under a weaker hypothesis known as quasi-GRH and also improved the error bound \cite{MR1932460}.
-Also, the error term has been meticulously analyzed under various hypotheses; the details can be found in \cite{MR4033729}.
+In 1990, R. Gupta and M. Ram Murty \cite{MR1055716} established that if $\Q(E[2]) \neq \Q$, then $\pi_E^{\Cyc}(x) \gg_E x/\log^2 x$.
+In 2002, Cojocaru established Serre's results under a weaker hypothesis known as quasi-GRH and also improved the error bound \cite{MR1932460}.
+The error term has been extensively analyzed under various assumptions; details can be found in \cite{MR4033729}.
 Recently, F. Campagna and P. Stevenhagen extended the GRH-conditional results to arbitrary number fields $K$ and elliptic curves $E/K$ \cite{campagna2022cyclic}.

-Also, the density $C^{\Cyc}_E$ has been studied in many different papers.
-In 2009, N. Jones explicitly calculated $C^{\Cyc}_E$ for Serre curves $E$.
-Later, J. Brau improved his work to compute the density for elliptic curves with abelian entanglements \cite{brau2017character}.
-Also, J. Mayle and Rakvi calculated the density for a family of elliptic curves called relative Serre curves \cite{mayle2023serre}.
-However, the unconditional proof for non-CM case still does not exist.
+The density $C^{\Cyc}_E$ also has been studied in various papers.
+In 2009, N.\ Jones explicitly calculated $C^{\Cyc}_E$ for Serre curves $E$.
+Later, J.\ Brau refined this result for elliptic curves with abelian entanglements \cite{brau2017character}.
+Also, J.\ Mayle and Rakvi calculated the density for a family of elliptic curves known as relative Serre curves \cite{mayle2023serre}.